careyjung/udacity-portfolio/README.md

   about 40 hours into this project, so I just didn't have time for full testing, and I wanted to focus on the goal of learning flex and grid layouts and creating a responsive design.

+* index.html and main.css both pass W3C validation checks, with the
+  exception of line 98 in main.css.
+Couldn't figure out what was wrong with that, but it worked.

 ## Interesting Things I've Learned ##